openstack/horizon/doc/source/install/deploy-guide.rst

 Next Steps
 ==========

-* :doc:`settings` lists the available settings for horizon.
+* :ref:`install-settings` lists the available settings for horizon.
-* :doc:`customizing` describes how to customize horizon.
+* :ref:`install-customizing` describes how to customize horizon.